opnfv/parser/docs/parser_docs/intro/intro.rst

 * The "vRNC_tosca_intro" document describes Parser's use case analysis on vRNC scenario.
   The "example" folder contains examples of tosca-nfv standard and vRNC scenario.
   See also https://wiki.opnfv.org/parser .

+For Release C, Parser offers additional capabilities:

+* Policy2Tosca module which enables policy related fields in tosca could be translated into heat orchestration template correctly.
+Policy2Tosca module could be installed seperately after user installed OPNFV C release platform.

+* Tosca2Heat enhancements which includes a set of feature addons for OpenStack tosca-parser module which is integrated in the OPNFV C release platform.

+* Additional testing support.